muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 typically-structure-defining artifact thus giving the latter a different interpretation than otherwise.
-Each syntax may optionally define extra formats specific to any secondary possrep which are more compact, such as a dedicated **Fraction** simple literal syntax or system data type value.
+Each syntax may optionally define extra formats specific to any secondary possrep which are more compact, such as a dedicated **Calendar Time** simple literal syntax or system data type value.

-Each of these 5 less-collective-like secondary possreps might have its own dedicated simple literal formats or data type values in some syntaxes:
+Each of these 4 less-collective-like secondary possreps might have its own dedicated simple literal formats or data type values in some syntaxes:

-- **Fraction**
 - Locational: **Calendar Time**, **Calendar Duration**, **Calendar Instant**, **Geographic Point**

 Some of these 14 more-collective-like secondary possreps might have its own